braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### Is there a limit for how many steps I can include?

 Yes.
-A Canvas built using Canvas Flow has a maximum limit of 200 steps.
+A Canvas built using Canvas Flow can contain up to 200 steps.

 ### Can I launch a Canvas with disconnected steps?